 Helping you improve your knowledge, boost your performance and maybe even providing some inspiration.
 Let’s get started.

 In this post, we’re going to discuss 10 ways to identify hazards in your workplace just to give you a few ideas.
 Sometimes when we go hazard spotting and we’re thinking about that ways of identifying risk.
 We sort of come up against a blank and hit a wall in terms of how you actually go about it?

 So expanding on what we discussed in an earlier podcast around what a hazard was, I did introduce some ways that you can actually start looking at relevant items in your business.
-We’re just going to explore that and rattle through 10 ways that you can do it in more depth.
+We’re just going to explore that and rattle through 10 ways to identify hazards in more depth.

 1. Walk around